-All guidelines are updated at least annually, and more frequently as needed when clinical evidence changes, and are approved by the Quality Improvement Committee.
-On an annual basis, Preventive Health Guidelines are distributed to Providers via MolinaMarketplace.com and the Provider Manual.
+All preventive health guidelines are updated at least annually, and more frequently as needed when clinical evidence changes, and are approved by the Quality Improvement and Health

+Equity Transformation Committee.
+In fact, a review is conducted at least monthly to identify new additions or modifications.
+On an annual basis, Preventive Health Guidelines are distributed to Providers via MolinaMarketplace.com (or when changes are made during the year) and the Provider Manual.
 Notification of the availability of the Preventive Health Guidelines is published in the Molina Provider Newsletter.

-Cultural and Linguistic Services
+Cultural and Linguistic Appropriate Services